Chapter Bylaws

 Section 4.
 Elections of Officers.

-a) Voting Process: Elections will be held for all Local Chapter officer positions, including each seat on the Executive Committee and the chair of every other existing committee.
+1. Voting Process: Elections will be held for all Local Chapter officer positions, including each seat on the Executive Committee and the co-chairs of every other existing committee.
 The Nominations Committee should encourage a diverse group of candidates for each of these positions.
 Elections will be carried out using ranked choice voting with instant run-off.
 Candidates may simultaneously run for and sit on both the EC and a committee chair position, provided they are not violating the rules for term limits.

-b) Vote by Proxy: If a Phoenix DSA member cannot attend the General Meeting, they may designate another Local Chapter member to be their proxy by contacting the Nominations Committee.
+2. Vote by Proxy: If a Phoenix DSA member cannot attend the General Meeting, they may designate another Local Chapter member to be their proxy by contacting the Nominations Committee.
 A member may only hold one (1) signed proxy for another member and vote for that member at the General Meeting.

 Section 5.
 Uncontested Positions.

 Section 6.
-Recalls.
+Recalls

 All members in a standing position of trust or responsibility within any general (not caucus-specific) body of the chapter, with any degree of standing power or duties, will be susceptible to recall at any time.
 This is to include not only elected positions but any and all appointed positions, executive and non-executive committee members, etc.